lemontron/lemontron/lemontron-rev-e/index.md

 ### Screw Drivers

-The Lemontron benefits from deep integration and thus only M3 (2mm Hex Bit) and a few M2.5 are used.
-I recommend having a dedicated high quality M3 screwdriver, plus a bit for your drill.
-Add a countersink bit to clean up the printed countersinks and to add countersinks to the probe.
+As for screws, only M3 (2mm Hex Bit) and a few M2.5 are used.
+I recommend having a dedicated high quality 2mm hex screwdriver, plus a bit for your drill.

 <div class="bom-list">
 {% include tool-item.html